komuw/komu.engineer/blogs/11/README.md

-This is the code for my blogpost: [The complete guide to OpenTelemetry and Golang](https://www.komu.engineer/blogs/11/opentelemetry-and-go.html)
+This is the code for my blogpost: [The complete guide to OpenTelemetry in Golang](https://www.komu.engineer/blogs/11/opentelemetry-and-go.html)

 The Golang code can be found in the `code` folder.
 To run the code;